roylejw/AGRF-Pacbio-scripts/README.md

   >3
   ```

+All credit for the creation of the 16S Workflow goes to Khi Pin and the PacBio team.
+An original version of the pipeline [can be found here](https://github.com/PacificBiosciences/pb-16S-nf).
+The version of the main Nextflow workflow uploaded here (found in the resources folder) is edited specifically to work on AWS in our workspace.

 ### <h3 align="center">Job #4 - Pool party pt.
 2</h3>

 Simply clone in this repo and run job #4.
 If these are non-complex batches, answer 'no' to the NB classification question.
 If these are all complex, answer yes and it will skip the Naive-Bayes classification step.